Major Identified Areas of Research

 - First data base on thyroid hormone profiles for management of Goitre & Iodine Deficiency Disorders in Himalaya–a health hazard in mountains.

-- A novel approach to study Himalayan biodiversity commenced integrating molecular, phenotypic (morphological, osteological), behavioral & ecological aspects.
+- A novel approach to study Himalayan biodiversity commenced integrating molecular, phenotypic (morphological, osteological), behavioural & ecological aspects.

 - First DNA finger prints of Himalayan fish species, registered with NCBI, USA (in collaboration with CCMB, Hyderabad).